 First mandate, 1960–62

 Ironically, in making his program a reality, Lesage initially benefited from the provincial tax he had condemned Duplessis for introducing in 1954.
 He also made the most of the healthy state of public finances, a legacy of the economic conservatism of previous governments.
 Taking inspiration from federal practices, he instituted the monitoring of public spending and increased government revenues to pay for necessary, but costly, reforms.
 He was not afraid to borrow on foreign markets or impose higher income and other taxes.
 A greater contribution from the federal government was helpful.
 Expenses rose, however, in keeping with the tremendous needs associated with both an increasing population and the former Unionist government’s inertia in several spheres.
-Between 1960 and 1966 expenditures would quadruple, causing the gross domestic product to go up by half; public investment favouring economic growth resulted in the rise of personal income per capita by 38 per cent.
+Between 1960 and 1966 expenditures would quadruple, and the gross domestic product increased by half; public investment favouring economic growth resulted in the rise of personal income per capita by 38 per cent.

 The purpose of huge government investment in economic development was to give the province’s francophones control over their economy.
 To promote the exploitation of natural resources for Quebec’s benefit, in 1961 the Lesage government created the ministry of natural resources, for which Lévesque took responsibility.
 Drawing inspiration from the Economic Advisory Council, which was established in 1943 by Godbout but moved to the back burner the following year by Duplessis, the government created, also in 1961, the new Quebec Economic Advisory Council.
 A year later the General Investment Corporation of Quebec was set up to support the foundation and development of industrial and commercial companies with the aid of public and private funding.
 As reported in La Presse (15 Sept.
 1962), the historian Lionel Groulx* approved of Lesage’s actions: “I cannot help but admire the courage of Mr. Lesage when he says: ‘The age of economic colonialism is over in Quebec.’
 It is the first time a premier [has] used such language in Quebec.”